Motor speech disorders: Apraxia

-There are two types of Apraxia.
-Developmental (or Childhood Apraxia of speech) or acquired Apraxia.
-Childhood apraxia of speech (CAS) is a neurological childhood speech sound disorder that involves impaired precision and consistency of movements required for speech production without any neuromuscular deficits (ASHA, 2007a, Definitions of CAS section, para.
+There are two types of apraxia.
+Developmental (or childhood apraxia of speech) or acquired Apraxia.
+Childhood apraxia of speech is a neurological childhood speech sound disorder that involves impaired precision and consistency of movements required for speech production without any neuromuscular deficits (ASHA, 2007a, Definitions of CAS section, para.
 1).
 Both are the inability to plan volitional motor movements for speech production in the absence of muscular weakness.
 Apraxia is not a result of sensory problems, or physical issues with the articulatory structures themselves, simply the way the brain plans to move them.